HeRAMS-WHO/herams-i18n/docs/index.rst

 5. To remove a workspace from your list of favorites, clicked the |star-filled| icon again.
 You should see the icon changing back to an unfilled |star-hollow|.

-..
-Note:: If the workspace does not automatically disappear from your list of favorites, try refreshing the page.
+.. note:: If the workspace does not automatically disappear from your list of favorites, try refreshing the page.

 Edit a Health Facility Response
 -------------------------------

-..
-Caution:: Editing a response will overwrite the existing response.
+.. caution:: Editing a response will overwrite the existing response.
 If you would like to update the status of a health facility while keeping the history of changes, follow the instructions in the section `below <#add-a-response-to-a-health-facility-record>`_.

 1. Open the data update interface as outlined `above <#access-the-data-update-interface>`__.
 2. To ease navigation, records are grouped by health facility.
 To edit a specific response, you first have to expand the health facility by clicking anywhere in the corresponding row.